 Commitment is what defines the B Corp movement, because helping to solve social and environmental problems through business is hard.
 It takes extra resources, a lot more time, and there are costs that competitors don’t bear.
 Plus you can’t put it aside whenever it suits you, picking and choosing when to be a good citizen.
 It has to be part of every moment of every day.

 That is B Corp.
 And that is why we are proud to stand next to so many great companies doing things a better way, demonstrating that business can be a powerful force for good in the world.
 We’re hopeful the idea will continue to catch on.
 It’s certainly encouraging that the world’s largest investment firm BlackRock made a bold call to CEOs to start showing how their businesses are contributing positively to society.
 Change just might be afoot.

 So all February we are joining B Lab in celebrating B Corp Month and the global movement to redefine what it means to be successful in business.
-With that in mind, we’ve put together a list of 10 awesome businesses you may not know or realize are B Corps.
+With that in mind, we’ve put together a list of B Corps giving back in incredible ways.

 Send these companies some love by visiting, following and sharing their goodness.

 10 businesses you might not know are B Corps: